IPandral/app-auto-install/README.md

-# Windows Auto-Install and Configuration Script
+# Windows Auto-Install and Configuration Script with Menu

-This is an advanced batch script designed to automatically install common applications, mount a network share, and configure system settings on a fresh install of Windows.
+This batch script allows you to automatically install common applications, mount a network share, and configure system settings on a fresh install of Windows.
+It features a user selection menu to customize the installation based on the intended use (General Use or Development).

 ## Features

+- User selection menu for installation type: General Use or Development
 - Mounts a network share to a drive letter
-- Installs the following software:
+- Installs the following software for General Use:
   - Google Chrome
   - Discord
   - Steam
+- Installs additional software for Development:
+  - Visual Studio Code
+  - Python
-  - Epic Games Launcher
+  - Node.js
-  - Battle.net
+  - Notepad++
-  - Spotify
+  - PuTTY
 - Disables system sleep and hibernation
 - Enables Remote Desktop
 - Forces Windows Update to check for updates